California Association of Youth Commissions

 Upcoming Events

-The CAYC Spring Conference brings together youth commissioners from across California to share best practices
+We were so excited to meet 150 fellow youth commissioners from 50 municipalities across California to share best practices for

-for creating and maintaining youth commissions and exchange ideas for impactful local initiatives.
+creating and maintaining youth commissions, exchange ideas for impactful local initiatives, and through panels and student-led workshops,